 Chicago Illinois Nursing Home Abuse Lawyers

-If you have suspicions that your loved one was injured or harmed while residing at El Valor Residence, contact Rosenfeld Injury Lawyers.
+If you have suspicions that your loved one was injured or harmed while residing at El Valor Residence, contact Rosenfeld Injury Lawyers LLC.
 Our skilled Chicago attorneys have years of experience in representing victims of mistreatment, neglect, and abuse.

 We urge you to contact our Cook County abuse law office at (888) 424-5757 to schedule your appointment today.
 Speak with one of our experienced lawyers to determine your legal options during a comprehensive, no-obligation case review at no charge to you.
 There is no need to make an upfront payment because we accept all nursing home claims for compensation on contingency.